 What is Steampunk Style?
 (Turns out I adore it.)
 Here’s an example from the movie The Golden Compass:

-How to create a space that has texture?
+How do you create a space that has texture?
 I took three conference calls while I was wandering through ABC Home.
-I thought that if I spend time there, I will somehow learn from being surrounded by examples, like this one:
+I thought that if I spent time there, I would somehow learn from being surrounded by examples, like this one:

 Some of you will ask what these questions have to do with career change.
 But a career is not a history of how you make money.
 A career is a learning path.
 It’s what direction you take in your personal learning.